Minneapolis/St. Paul city guide

 Other areas well-populated by hotels include the area around the University of Minnesota campus, just east of (and across the Mississippi River from) downtown Minneapolis, and Bloomington near the Mall of America.

-Buses are also convenient to reach the University of Minnesota — a dedicated busway runs between downtown and the campus, and a line operates along that route for Gopher football games at TCF Bank Stadium.
+Buses are convenient to reach the University of Minnesota — a dedicated busway runs between downtown and the campus, and a line operates along that route for Gopher football games at TCF Bank Stadium.
 (There are also free shuttles from downtown St. Paul on Gopher football Saturdays.)

 If you’re flying in, staying in downtown Minneapolis and don’t plan on straying outside city limits, you’ll have no need for a car.